-As a matter of fact the success of the book (published in English and French) resided in its illustrations based on drawings by Giovanni Battista Borra (you may wish to see some of them - external link).
+As a matter of fact the success of the book (published in English and French) resided in its illustrations based on drawings by Giovanni Battista Borra, which inspired European painters and architects.

 Columns of the portico surrounding the Temple of Bel

 The ruins of Palmyra were given a second boost in popularity in the early XIXth century when they were visited by Lady Esther Stanhope, niece of William Pitt the Younger.
 She embarked on a long tour of the Levant to forget a love disappointment; she arrived at Palmyra dressed as an Ottoman officer and she so impressed the local sheiks that she was acclaimed Queen of Palmyra; the following is the account of the event in the American Railroad Journal (1835): It was at this last station (Palmyra) that numerous tribes of wandering Arabs, who had assisted her in visiting these ruins, united around her tent, to the number of forty or fifty thousand, and charmed with her beauty, her grace and her magnificence proclaimed her Queen of Palmyra and delivered firmans (edicts) to her, by means of which it was agreed that any European, protected by her, might come in safety to visit the desert and the ruins, provided he engaged to pay a tribute of a thousand piastres.